 Enhancing the integration of mite biological control in western United States vineyard managment programs

-1. Conduct field and laboratory bioassays to determine the effects (direct mortality, fecundity, oviposition rate and longevity) of multiple vineyard fungicides on the predatory mite T. pyri
+1. Conduct field and laboratory bioassays to determine the effects (direct mortality, fecundity, oviposition rate and longevity) of six vineyard fungicides on the predatory mite T. pyri.

 2. Determine the biology and foraging behaviors of T. pyri on C. vitis, particularly predation preferences and rate of predation.

 Adjusted objective (see 2010 progress report): Evaluate temperature-related development of T. pyri and determine biological parameters to assess predatory suitability to provide effective biological control.

 3. Test the ability of methyl salicylate to attract and establish T. pyri populations in vineyard systems.
 Field and laboratory experiments will be conducted to determine attraction rates.